fioprotocol/fips/fip-x.md

 * expires = 90 days -> 1 fee amount (or 1 bundled transaction)
 * expires = 91 days -> 2 fee amount (or 2 bundled transaction)
 * expires = 180 days -> 2 fee amount (or 2 bundled transaction)
-The reason for this is that the cost goes up in relation to the expiration time, as that is the minimum amount of time the data has to be kept in state.
 ##### Request
 |Parameter|Required|Format|Definition|
 |---|---|---|---|